Carrier Infinity® Series Greenspeed® 98 – 59MN7 Review

 This review of the Infinity 98 will go over the important aspects of this furnace, including its top features, specifications, efficiency rating, warranty details, average prices, and a comparison of Carrier furnace models.
 This will help you decide if this is the right furnace for your home.

 - Excellent high-efficiency rating for great energy savings

-- Secondary heat exchanger for less heat loss and fuel waste
+- Secondary heat exchanger reduces heat loss and fuel waste

-- Hot surface ignition that’s reliable and doesn’t waste gas
+- Hot surface ignition system is reliable and doesn’t waste gas

 - Potentially eligible for various rebates